Cape Cod Tide Chart

 Our boat ramps can be kind of funky, to say the least.

-The ramp we use most often has a gentle slope to it, so we can launch and retrieve our boat just fine from low tide to about half tide.
+The ramp we use most often has a gentle slope to it.
+So we can launch and retrieve our boat just fine from low to about half-tide.

-Other ramps are good from high tide to about half-tide.
-If the tide's any lower than half, forget it.
+Other local boat ramps are good from high to about half-tide.
+If it's any lower than half, forget it.

 Oh ... and some of those "high tide ramps" have big drop-offs at the end.
-So if you try to launch when the tide's too low, you might find out what I mean by "trucks sink".
+If you try to launch when the tide's too low, you might find out what I mean by "trucks sink".

-Oops!
-Time to pay for a new vehicle!
+Serious, expensive oops!
+Time to pay for a new vehicle.

 Related Pages: